jinagamvasubabu/ltreevisualizer/README.md

 # ltree-visualizer
-A golang library to visualize postgres ltree type data using DOT language and Graphviz
+A golang library to visualize postgres ltree type data using DOT language and Graphviz.